Player Of The Month

 The online phenom they call "durrrr" was relentless in his pursuit of success, and was constantly challenging himself and his competition to become more proficient.
 After having his first losing year in 2009, Dwan came back in 2010 looking better than ever.
 Currently the online pro, and newest member of Team Full Tilt, is up over $3 million dollars in online earnings for the year.

 With poker becoming more and more popular we’re witnessing growth in the number of people participating both online and in live poker settings.
 It’s exciting to see both the population of recreational and professional player types surging, and with the progressing statistics comes the need for a well thought out plan of attack.
 When you sit down and play a poker session, it helps to define a player by his habits, and then put them in a general category which you can then recall for future decision-making.
-There are endless amounts of qualities for the modern poker player, but here we’re going to comment on some of the most prevalent.
+There are endless amounts of qualities for the modern poker player, but here we’re going to comment on some of the most prevalent, and will touch on the type of play seen from the best poker players in the world.

 Arguably becoming the most common type of player you’ll notice in a typical poker game, the ABC player has taken what he’s learned from reading books, magazines and watching television and applied it to his repertoire.
 They understand many of the basic concepts of poker strategy; they play hands of immediate value, they play hands with implied odds and they also exercise knowledge of position.
 They likely know that betting is better than checking, although they may display glimpses of both aggression and passivity at times.
 For the most part, they comprehend that poker is about having quality hands and playing them with confidence, although they may not be overly concerned with balancing or adjusting their play.